Banner Witcoff: Notable cases

 Banner Witcoff has represented clients in landmark intellectual property law cases, including New York Times Co. v.
 Tasini and Diamond v.
 Chakrabarty.

 New York Times Co. v.
 Tasini (2001) is a leading decision by the United States Supreme Court on the issue of copyright in the content of a newspaper database.
-Tasini held that The New York Times could not license articles appearing in the newspaper that were written by freelance journalists.
+Tasini held that The New York Timescould not license articles appearing in the newspaper that were written by freelance journalists.
 Justice Ginsburg wrote the 7–2 ruling in favor of the freelance writers, who were represented by Banner & Witcoff.

 In Diamond v.
 Chakrabarty (1980) the U.S. Supreme Court held for the first time that a living, genetically-altered microorganism constituted patentable subject matter.
 The Chakrabarty decision spurred new interest in patents, particularly in the then-nascent biotechnology industry.
 Diamond v.
 Chakrabarty was a pivotal decision that has led to numerous breakthroughs in medical therapies, the development of bioengineered plants and food, and the issuance of thousands of patents.
 Banner & Witcoff was one of several law firms representing Chakrabarty.